astropy/astropy/docs/cosmology.rst

 An important concept in `astropy.cosmology` is the "current" cosmology.
 This is the specific cosmological model and choice of parameters that are currently active in `astropy`.
-Other parts of Astropy that require knowledge of the background cosmology should use this cosmology through the `~astropy.cosmology.core.get_current` function, and any functions that use this should also provide a ``cosmo=`` keyword that can optionally override the default.
-See `Getting Started`_ for a description of how to change this.
+Other parts of Astropy that require knowledge of the background cosmology will use this cosmology in their calculations to maintain consistency.
+See `Getting Started`_ for a description of how to change the current cosmology that is in use.